SAP-samples/teched2024-DT180/README.md

 ## Requirements

 The requirements to follow the exercises in this repository are:
-- (Needs to be adaptet to the new approach to access an existing test setup instead of a trial account)Set up an Integration Suite Trial as described here: https://developers.sap.com/tutorials/cp-starter-isuite-onboard-subscribe..html
+- You need an SAP user (type P,S,I or D)
+- You need to register yourself in the booker app with an email that was not user for another user already: [booker](https://techedtenantbookerapplication-ad5b9d48b.dispatcher.hana.ondemand.com/index.html)

-- log on to the Cloud Integration instance you are assigned to: https://teched2024-eu01.integrationsuite.cfapps.eu20-001.hana.ondemand.com/shell/home https://teched2024-eu02.integrationsuite.cfapps.eu20-001.hana.ondemand.com/shell/home https://teched2024-eu03.integrationsuite.cfapps.eu20-001.hana.ondemand.com/shell/home
+- Log on to the Integration Suite instance you are assigned to: https://teched2024-eu01.integrationsuite.cfapps.eu20-001.hana.ondemand.com/shell/home https://teched2024-eu02.integrationsuite.cfapps.eu20-001.hana.ondemand.com/shell/home https://teched2024-eu03.integrationsuite.cfapps.eu20-001.hana.ondemand.com/shell/home